-a portion of an XML schema extracted from the normative XML schema in 2013, including normative constraints for instances of the class extending the XML schema by semantic specifications,

 an example for XML code encoding an instance of the class

-The full XML schema and the full YANG module are listed in Appendices A and B. Normative for OF-CONFIG 1.2 is the XML schema in 2013 and the normative constraints in the descriptions of the individual elements.
-The YANG module in Appendix B incorporates the XML schema specifications as well as the normative constraints though is not normative for this specification.
+The full XML schema is provided as a separate companion file.
+Normative for OF-CONFIG 1.2 is the XML schema and the normative constraints in the descriptions of the individual elements.